 Ekaterina drilling rig at Bovanenkovskoye field

 In order to deliver materials and equipment to Bovanenkovskoye, Gazprom built the one-of-a-kind Obskaya – Bovanenkovo railroad stretching over 500 kilometers.
 When constructing the railroad, the Company laid a unique bridge over the floodplain of the Yuribey River: the bridge is the world's longest (3.9 kilometers) beyond the Polar Circle.

 Bridge over Yuribey River

-In the construction process Gazprom's primary concern is preserving the unique nature of Yamal.
-Thus, process facilities occupy the least possible area.
+While building various facilities, Gazprom is primarily concerned with preserving the unique nature of Yamal.
+Consequently, technological facilities occupy the least possible area.

 In order to reduce the impact on the permafrost, such technologies as vapor-liquid heat stabilizers and thermally insulated pipes for wells are applied.
 In-plant recycling systems are used for eliminating pollution of water reservoirs and soil.

 Special crossings over utility lines are set up for free migration of deer.
 The environmental situation is continuously monitored.